Datafable/epu-index/news_scrapers/epu_scrapy/README.md

 will cause the scraper to determine the current date and search for articles published on the day before that.
 * `username`: The username used for the Standaard and De Tijd subscriptions.
 * `password`: The password used for the Standaard and De Tijd subscriptions.
+* `model_file`: The path to the file containing the weights for words as defined by the classification model.
+This path should be relative to the settings file itself.